-indicates a potentially hazardous situation which, if not avoided, could result in death
+warning indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.

-A CAUTION indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
 It may also be used to alert against unsafe practices.